Which Of The Statements Accurately Describes Elements

 Statement 1: Elements are composed of only one type of atom.

 TRUE.
 This is the defining characteristic of an element.
 All atoms within an element possess the same atomic number, meaning they have the same number of protons.
 While isotopes of an element exist (atoms with the same number of protons but differing numbers of neutrons), they are still considered part of the same element.
-For example, all atoms of carbon have six protons, but some have six neutrons (carbon-12) while others have seven or eight (carbon-13 and carbon-14).
+Take this: all atoms of carbon have six protons, but some have six neutrons (carbon-12) while others have seven or eight (carbon-13 and carbon-14).
 These are isotopes of carbon, but they are all still carbon atoms.

 Statement 2: Elements can be chemically broken down into simpler substances.